mlinds/thesis/document/workplan/workplan.md

 ### Research Question

--   Can spaceborne LiDAR data be used to improve existing global estimates of nearshore bathymetry and mangrove canopy height?
+- How can spaceborne LiDAR data be used to improve existing nearshore bathymetry and canopy height data along mangrove-lined coasts?

 To answer this question, the following subquestions will be pursued: